Vishlli/bullseye/README.md

 How to Play:

-1.Enter the Level:
+1. Enter the Level:
 * At the start of the game, you’ll be asked to enter a level.
 * The level determines the range of numbers you'll guess from.
 * For example, if you enter 10, the secret number will be randomly chosen between 1 and 10.

-2.Start Guessing:
+2. Start Guessing:
 * Once the game starts, you need to guess the number.
 * After each guess, the game will give you a visual hint showing how close or far your guess is to the secret number.

-3.Hints and Visual Guide:
+3. Hints and Visual Guide:
 The game uses ASCII art and arrows (|) to help you understand how close your guess is to the target:
 * Far Away: Your guess is far from the secret number, and the visual will look upset (-_-).
 * Closer but still far (7+ distance): The game will encourage you to aim closer with a hint like "Away!
 Aim closer."
 * Almost There (less than 7 distance): The visual will indicate you're getting very close.
 * Exact Match: 🎯 You hit the Bullseye, and the game will celebrate your victory!

-4.Final Score:
+4. Final Score:
-o The game tracks how many guesses you make. o Each wrong guess reduces your score by 5 points. o Try to hit the bullseye in as few guesses as possible to maximize your score!
+* The game tracks how many guesses you make.
+* Each wrong guess reduces your score by 5 points.
+* Try to hit the bullseye in as few guesses as possible to maximize your score!

 -----------------------------------------------------------------------------------------------------------------------------